 Sports activities also develop physical, imagination and social skills in children.

-It is a good idea to see things from children’s point of view.
+It is a good idea to see things from children’s point of view while having conversation with them.
 This does not mean that parents always have to agree with children.
 It just says that the parents understand the children’s feelings and point of view.

 Empathy teaches children to develop caring relationships with other people throughout their lives.